LeadingReach/brass/README.md

       # This will reinstall brew as the admin user with no warning and no interaction
       user@mac$ sudo brass -nlz admin -s

-  -w: Displays GUI notification.

-      # This will warn the user that brew is going to update with a popup window
-      admin@mac$ brass -w Updating brew -u

-      # This will warn the user that brew is going to reinstall sl and then notify the user hen it is complete.
-      admin@mac$ brass -w reinstalling sl.
-This may take some time. -tp sl -w sl has been installed.
-Train away.

   -b: Shows debug information.